 Although we tend to have much busier lives now regardless of the season, your body will thank you for making a little time this winter to relax and pamper yourself….

-Seasonal root vegetables can be used to make deeply satisfying soups such as this Parsnip and Almond Butter Soup recipe.
+Seasonal root vegetables can be used to make deeply satisfying soups such as this Immune Boosting Turmeric & Squash Soup - Keep the bugs at bay this winter:

 Here in our quirky little town we are lucky enough to have a community who wholeheartedly honour the seasons and celebrate each passing of the Wheel of the Year.
-Winter Solstice falls on December 22nd this year at precisely 4.49am.
 There are a whirlwind of ceremonies, one particularly special one takes place on St Edmunds Mound, a place archaeologists believe was used by our ancestors to watch the solstice sun roll up the side of the Tor at dawn.
-A sacred fire is blazing, not only for warmth, it is where we can release that which does not serve us anymore – out with the old, in with the new!
-This is done by throwing a handful of seeds onto the fire and sowing our seeds of intention for the following year.
-Next one can head down to Chalice Well for a midday meditation and “Conversation Café” around another blazing fire (yes fires are a theme!), and finally there is a beautiful Sacred Mistletoe Rite at sunset to round off the day.
+A sacred fire is blazing, not only for warmth, it is where we can release that which does not serve us anymore - this is done by throwing a handful of seeds onto the fire and sowing our seeds of intention for the following year.
+Chalice Well holds a beautiful midday meditation and “Conversation Café” around another blazing fire, and finally there is Sacred Mistletoe Rite at sunset to round off the day.

-I have been partaking in these ceremonies for 5 years now and it certainly brings an air of magic and mysticism to my Yule/Christmas….From all of us here at Indigo Herbs, we wish you a very Merry Christmas, a Blessed Yule and a Wonderful Winter Solstice!
+Partaking in seasonal ceremonies can bring that extra bit of magic to your Yule/Christmas….From all of us here at Indigo Herbs, we wish you a very Merry Christmas, a Blessed Yule and a Wonderful Winter Solstice!

 With Special thanks for their gorgeous recipes to: